pastleo/CoursePickingHelper/README.md

 ## Introduction

-This small windows application is to let students picks and view their course in a better way combined with notification gadgets like alarm clock, countdown timer...etc.
+This small windows application is to let students pick and view their course in a better way combined with notification gadgets like alarm clock, countdown timer...etc.
 In the past semasters, we (might) draw class table on a papper and fill it with our desired course.
 After that, we may modify it very frequently which is not very convenient.
 This tool is here to help, after importing a json-formated course information database, you can easily choose your course to fill to table.
 After this, you can even set some alarm clocks to notify you when it's time to choose course online.